 136. In response to Salt River's argument regarding the applicability of the proposed revisions to an autonomous neighboring affected system operator, as explained more fully below, on April 3-4, 2018, the Commission convened a technical conference in Docket No. AD18-8-000 for industry representatives and others to discuss issues related to affected systems.
-Given that the discussion here pertains to disputes within a transmission provider's region (such as a dispute between an interconnection customer and a transmission provider) and not to disputes with a party external to the region of the interconnection request, we find that Salt River's concerns are better addressed in a proceeding dedicated to issues involving affected systems, such as the aforementioned technical conference.
+Given that the discussion here pertains to disputes within a transmission provider's region (such as a dispute between an interconnection customer and a transmission provider) and not to disputes with a party external to the region of the interconnection request, we find that Salt River's concerns are better addressed in a proceeding dedicated to issues involving affected systems, such as the aforementioned technical conference.231

-137. In response to Indicated NYTOs', ISO-NE's, NYISO's, PJM's, MISO's, MidAmerican's, and CAISO's contentions about the existing dispute resolution procedures in their specific regions, we remind these parties that we will not evaluate a particular transmission provider's tariff provisions until it submits its compliance filing.
+In response to Indicated NYTOs', ISO-NE's, NYISO's, PJM's, MISO's, 137.
+MidAmerican's, and CAISO's contentions about the existing dispute resolution procedures in their specific regions, we remind these parties that we will not evaluate a particular transmission provider's tariff provisions until it submits its compliance filing.
 We note, however, that a transmission provider that has only adopted the generator interconnection dispute resolution procedures imposed by Order No. 2003, namely the section 13.5 arbitration process, would not comply with the non-binding dispute resolution requirements of this Final Rule, as set forth in the new section 13.5.5 above.
 138. In response to MISO's request for clarifications, we find that a transmission provider does not need to create dispute resolution procedures that only apply to generator interconnection disputes, so long as the transmission provider provides a dispute resolution process that a party, including the interconnection customer, may seek unilaterally.
-In response to the MISO TOs' request for clarification, we find that their concern that a party will use the dispute resolution process to gain additional time to meet LGIP or LGIA obligations to be speculative, and, to the extent that this is a valid concern, it would apply equally to disputing interconnection customers and transmission providers or owners.
-In addition, both the dispute resolution process created here and the section 13.5 arbitration process impose costs on the disputing parties, which should mitigate concerns about potential misuse of the process.
+In response to the MISO TOs' request for clarification, we find that their concern that a party will use the dispute resolution process to gain additional time to meet

-&lt;sup>231 Initial and reply comments on the technical conference in Docket No. AD18-8-000 are due within 30 days and 45 days, respectively, from the date of the issuance of the Notice Inviting Post-Technical Conference Comments in that proceeding, which issued concurrently with this Final Rule.
+231 Initial and reply comments on the technical conference in Docket No. AD18-8-000 are due within 30 days and 45 days, respectively, from the date of the issuance of the Notice Inviting Post-Technical Conference Comments in that proceeding, which issued concurrently with this Final Rule.